Some public grade schools cancel Halloween due to lack of ‘equity and inclusion’

 “Just because some students dislike the holiday is not cause to punish all children,” Mrs. Sorbo said.
 “This is the struggle with public education: It cannot adequately serve the majority by honoring only the minority voice.
 It’s also terribly undemocratic.
 What is that teaching the children?”

-Mrs. Sorbo, who hosts a talk show on educational issues, added that while she generally doesn’t celebrate Halloween herself, “there is no gain in forcing others to honor my values.”
+Mrs. Sorbo, who hosts a talk show on educational issues, said she generally doesn’t celebrate Halloween, but “there is no gain in forcing others to honor my values.”

 Alex Newman, executive director of Public School Exit and an economics teacher at the classical education private school FreedomProject Academy in Wisconsin, said the elimination of Halloween could reinforce a growing trend of public schools alienating parents with traditional American values.